What does a School Bus Monitor do?

 How to become a School Bus Monitor?

 Becoming a school bus monitor is a rewarding career choice.
 It offers the chance to ensure student safety and support their journey to school.
-This role requires dedication and responsibility.
-Follow these steps to start your journey as a school bus monitor.
+This role requires dedication and a few key steps to get started.
+Follow these steps to embark on this fulfilling career path.

 How long does it take to become a School Bus Monitor?